Get the Recipe

 Muffulettas are nothing like the super-band of the sandwich world.
 Sesame-crusted bread isn't David Crosby, olive salad doesn't compare to Stephen Stills, and a few sliced cold cuts sure as heck ain't no Graham Nash.
 But like most great and simple foods, it's the magic that happens when you combine these basic elements in a very specific way that elevates the sandwich to true greatness.
-Anybody who doesn't include the muffuletta in their list of the Five Most Important Sandwiches In The History Of Life, the Universe, and Everything ought to have their head examined, or at the very least their palates.
+Anybody who doesn't include the muffuletta in their list of the Five Most Important Sandwiches In The History Of Life, the Universe, and Everything ought to have his or her head examined.

 Originally created at the Central Grocery in New Orleans when the enterprising owner suggested that customers place their typical lunch of sliced cured meat and preserved vegetables inside the bread instead of alongside it, the sandwich can now be found all over the city, and indeed the country (in varying degrees of deliciousness).
 As one of the few foods that actually gets better as it sits around at room temperature, it's ideal party fare.
 Make a few sandwiches, wrap 'em up, and slice them open as needed.
 Late-arriving guests will enjoy the best bites.

 With only four ingredients, it's exceedingly simple to make.
 Here's how you do it.